 The process of creating a theory of change is valuable for individuals/organisations.
-As a result of the process, most have had clearer internal and external narrative about their work, has led to more integrated services and most have benefited from more outcomes focused evaluation.
+As a result of the process, many have benefited from a clearer internal and external narrative about their work, more integrated services and more outcomes focused evaluation.

 However, for some there is a disconnect between the theory of change and their day-to-day work.
 There is a sense that a theory of change is inflexible and does not fit to their day-to-day work.

 This is a result in part due to:

 - The language and diagram are inaccessible for many groups.

 - A lack of clear understanding of the theory of change across the organisation.

 - Individuals are unsure how it fits with their role and what value a theory of change adds to their work.

 - A theory of change is seen as inflexible and something that is hard to adapt.

 - Individuals are unsure what to do with a theory of change when projects and/or user needs change.

 - Individuals are unsure how a theory of change connects to their strategy or their learning processes.